Unsupervised Learning of Local Discriminative Representation for Medical Images: Related work

 The ingenious design enables instance discrimination effectively utilize unlabeled images to train a generalized feature extractor for downstream tasks and shrink the gap between unsupervised and supervised representation learning \cite{he2020momentum}.
-However, summarizing a global feature to represent image instance miss local details, which are crucial for medical image tasks, and the high similarity of global semantics between images of same body part makes instance-wise discrimination less practical.
-Therefore, it is more convinced to focus on local discrimination for unsupervised representation learning of medical images.
-Meanwhile, medical images of the same body part can be divided into several clusters due to the similar anatomical structures of them, which inspires us to propose a framework to cluster similar pixels to learn local discrimination.
+However, summarizing a global feature for image instance miss local details, which are crucial for medical image tasks, and the high similarity of global semantics between images of same body part makes instance-wise discrimination less practical.
+Therefore, it is more convinced to focus on local discrimination of medical images.
+Meanwhile, medical images of the same body part can be divided into several clusters due to the similar anatomical structures, which inspires us to propose a framework to cluster similar pixels to learn local discrimination.